- About CTTC

 He currently leads the entrepreneurship effort at the Owen School and was instrumental in founding the Owen Entrepreneurship Center.
 As director of the OEC, he worked closely with the Owen School, Vanderbilt University, and community leaders to found the Nashville Capital Network in 2003; this organization matches budding entrepreneurs with early stage investors.
 In his capacity as Director of the OEC, Germain works to build relationships with entrepreneurs, private investors, and organizations that foster a strong entrepreneurial climate in the Southeast.
 He is systematically executing a plan to make the OEC the premier entrepreneurship organization in the country.

-Barbara serves on several business and not-for-profit boards, including Nashville Capital Network, University Community Health Services (UCHS), Ronald McDonald House, and the West End Home Foundation.
-Barbara earned her MBA from Northwestern University, Kellogg School of Management and a BS, from California State University, Sacramento, CA.
+She earned an MBA from Northwestern University, Kellogg School of Management and a BS from California State University, Sacramento, CA.

 Nashville Capital Network